jasongedev/robot-teleop/README.md

 # Overview

-This package is a proof of concept for using ROS and MoveIt to control two robot arms in real-time through a monocular camera feed.
+This package is a proof of concept for using ROS and MoveIt to control two robot arms in real-time that mirror human poses captured through a monocular camera feed.